 I am an applied developmental scientist whose areas of specialization include child and adolescent socio-emotional development; access to healthcare for vulnerable youth such as children with special healthcare needs and adolescents; program evaluation; and analysis of developmental processes in applied contexts, such as those related to child abuse, homelessness, childcare and maternal employment, and healthcare.

 I am currently collaborating with the Campus Connections team in studying outcomes of this therapeutic mentoring program.
 A specific focus of my work right now is related to youth decision making about risk taking behavior.
 This builds on a long-term interest in the contextual predictors of adolescent risk-taking and health-promoting behavior; and interest in the interrelationships between mood, perceptions of risk, and risk behavior.
+I am also collaborating with colleagues in Health and Exercise Science and HDFS on research related to performance of Green Beret special operators in 10th Group Special Forces at Fort Carson from the lens of Preservation of the Force and Family (POTFF).
+Finally, I am working with colleagues from the Child Trauma and Resilience Assessment Center in HDFS in partnership with the Larimer County Department of Human Services on a federally funded study to test a trauma assessment protocol.

 B.S., 1984, Psychology, with Honors, University of Oregon